 Improvements in the investment solution and a more robust portfolio can be developed by engaging in a more goal orientated investment approach that:

 - Has a focus on the generation of retirement income as an investment goal; and

 - Employs a more sophisticated cash and fixed interest solution that generates a more stable level of retirement income (much like insurance companies employ to meet future liabilities (insurance claims).

 The investment knowledge is available now to implement these investment solution enhancements.

-This approach will bring more rigor to the investment strategy and a move away from rules of thumbs such as the 4% Rule and adjusting the equity allocation based on age alone.
+This new approach will bring more rigor to the investment strategy and a move away from rules of thumbs such as the 4% Rule and adjusting the equity allocation based on age alone.